ExtensionEngine/tech-guide/recipes/automated-testing.md

 ### E2E Tests

-E2E tests are executed in a browser environment using tools like Playwright, Selenium, or similar frameworks.
+E2E tests are executed in a browser environment using tools like Playwright, Cypress, or similar frameworks.
 The purpose of these tests is to make sure that interacting with the application UI produces the expected result, verifying the application’s functionality from a user’s perspective.